coldsilk/docker-qbittorrentvpn/README.md

 | `downloads` | No | Default downloads path for saving downloads | `/your/downloads/path/:/downloads`|

 ## Ports
+The QBT_WEBUI_PORT works but, if it's changed within qBittorrent itself, you may no longer be able to connect to the webui (the connection will probably time out).
+#
 | Port | Proto | Required | Function | Example |
 |----------|----------|----------|----------|----------|
 | `8080` | TCP | Yes | qBittorrent WebUI | `8080:8080`|